Immortality-IMT/freqtrade-for-stocks-and-forex/README.md

-# 🧠 Freqtrade Fork: Stocks, Forex, and Immortality Coin Support
+# 🧠 Freqtrade for Stocks, Forex, and Immortality Coin

 This fork of [Freqtrade](https://www.freqtrade.io/) adds support for: